 In the meantime, while Hawthorne was in the process of becoming one of the greatest American writers of the 19th century, his birthplace here on Union Street had a variety of residents.
 By the time the first photo was taken around 1900, it had been nearly a century since four-year-old Nathaniel and his family had moved out of the house.
 It was owned by William White, a 60-year-old Irish immigrant who worked as a day laborer.
 He had owned the house since at least 1897, and the 1900 census shows him living here with his wife Margaret, their adult children Robert, William, and Mary, and his sister, Ellen Grady.
 They also rented a portion of the house to shoe repairer David Pierce and his wife Elizabeth.

 The house would remain in the White family throughout the first half of the 20th century.
 By 1940, it was the home of William’s younger son, William, Jr., and his wife Catherine.
 William died later that year, but Catherine continued to live here until her death in 1957.
-The house was subsequently purchased by The House of Seven Gables Settlement Association, and in 1958 it was moved about a quarter mile east of here to Hardy Street.
+The house was subsequently purchased by The House of Seven Gables Settlement Association, and in 1958 it was moved about a quarter mile east of here to Hardy Street, as shown in the photo below.
 There, it joined several other historic houses, including the House of Seven Gables, which had been made famous by Hawthorne’s 1851 novel of the same name.